"Not forgiving is like swallowing rat poison and waiting for the rat to die."

 Accountability - If a person who professes to be a Christian refuses to be reconciled and do what is right, Jesus commands church leaders to formally intervene to hold him or her accountable to Scripture and to promote repentance, justice, and forgiveness: “If he refuses to listen [to others], tell it to the church” (Matthew 18:17.
 2 Thessalonians 3:14,15).
 Direct church involvement is often viewed negatively among Christians today, but when it is done as Jesus instructs - lovingly, redemptively, and restoratively - it can be the key to saving relationships and bringing about justice and peace (4).

 The question is do we love people enough to tell them the truth?
-(Proverbs 27:6) It takes a leader who cares little about their own peace in order to bring true peace to the team.
+(Proverbs 27:6) It takes a leader who cares little about their own peace to bring true peace to the team.
 Much is at stake for a peacemaker.
 Many Peacemakers are entering dangerous situations with only one goal in sight...to MAKE peace where no peace exists (Philippians 1:27,28).

 To be continued...